npnf-inc/PlayForKeeps/README.md

 In order to talk to a colleague, you must have enough energy.
 Each conversation costs 20 units of energy.
 The maximum amount of energy is 180 units.
 Energy is automatically recharged at a rate of 3 units/second.
 You can also buy energy: 5 coins gets you 8 units of energy.

+There are two possible outcomes:
+* __WIN__: Get your pitch by fusing together all the basic items you've collected, and then take it to Woo (our CEO) before the timer expires.

+* __LOSE__: The timer expires, and you still don't have a pitch.

 ## Controls
 Use the following keys to control the main character:
 <dl>